BeToast/hillside.ie/public/content/Welcome/Welcome/content.md

+# Welcome!

-# Welcome to Hillside Evangelical Church
+## Welcome to Hillside Evangelical Church

 Hillside Evangelical Church is a community church that has been meeting in the heart of Greystones for over 100 years.